Estimated read time: 9 minutes

 - Responses sent to Agency Rep

-- Stronger connection to the community for Families, Churches, and Agency workers
+- Stronger connection to the community for families, Churches, and Agency workers

-Requesting Agencies Commit To:
+Requesting Agencies commit to

-- Provide any publicly available data that may assist in educating and recruiting churches
+- Provide any publicly available data that may assist in educating and recruiting Churches

-- Establish a policy for communication by workers to clients regarding confidentiality before releasing family information to the church member willing to help (if applicable)
+- Establish a policy for communication by workers to clients regarding confidentiality before releasing family information to the Church member willing to help (if applicable)

 - Make appropriate requests through CarePortal at the frequency agreed upon in each county